Tips for Plumbing With Plastic Pipe

 Avoid callbacks—use straps

 Changes in temperature can cause changes in the length of plastic pipes.
-When you hang pipe from plastic J-hooks, you’ll hear a tick when the pipe slips past the J-hook.
-Les says he gets tons of service calls from panicky customers believing these ticks to be water drips from a leaky pipe.
-“But they can never find the leak!”
+When you hang pipe from plastic J-hooks, you will hear a tick when the pipe slips past the J-hook.
+Les says he gets tons of service calls from panicky customers believing these ticks to be water drips from a leaky pipe, “But they can never find the leak!”
 He generally uses plastic straps and never gets false alarm calls on his plumbing.

 Learn the elbow rule